 - (b) FAR 8.403(b) provides that GSA may establish special ordering procedures for a particular FSS. - (c) The procedures in FAR subpart 8.4 apply to this contract, with the exceptions listed in this clause.
 If a requirement in this clause is inconsistent with FAR subpart 8.4, this clause takes precedence pursuant to FAR 8.403(b). - (d) Procedures for including order-level materials when placing an individual task or delivery order against an FSS contract or FSS BPA. - (1) The procedures discussed in FAR 8.402(f) do not apply when placing task and delivery orders that include order-level materials. - (2) Order-level materials are included in the definition of the term "material" in FAR clause 52.212-4 Alternate I, and therefore all provisions of FAR clause 52.212-4 Alternate I that apply to "materials" also apply to order-level materials.
-The ordering activity shall follow procedures under the Federal Travel Regulation and FAR Part 31 when order-level materials include travel. - (3) Order-level materials shall only be acquired in direct support of an individual task or delivery order and not as the primary basis or purpose of the order. - (4) The cumulative value of order-level materials in an individual task or delivery order] awarded under a FSS contract or FSS BPA shall not exceed 33.33% of the total value of the individual task or delivery order. - (5) All order-level materials shall be placed under the Order-Level Materials SIN. - (6) Prior to the placement of an order that includes order-level materials, the Ordering Activity shall follow procedures in FAR 8.404(h). - (7) To support the price reasonableness of order-level materials, - (i) The contractor proposing order-level materials as part of a solution shall obtain a minimum of three quotes for each order-level material above the simplified acquisition threshold.
+The ordering activity shall follow procedures under the Federal Travel Regulation and FAR Part 31 when order-level materials include travel. - (3) Order-level materials shall only be acquired in direct support of an individual task or delivery order and not as the primary basis or purpose of the order. - (4) The value of order-level materials in a task or delivery order, or the cumulative value of order-level materials in orders against an FSS BPA awarded under a FSS contract shall not exceed 33.33%. - (5) All order-level materials shall be placed under the Order-Level Materials SIN. - (6) Prior to the placement of an order that includes order-level materials, the Ordering Activity shall follow procedures in FAR 8.404(h). - (7) To support the price reasonableness of order-level materials, - (i) The contractor proposing order-level materials as part of a solution shall obtain a minimum of three quotes for each order-level material above the simplified acquisition threshold.